 ACUC Mission Statement

-All use of animals in research, teaching or other activities at Florida State University must be reviewed and approved in advance by the ACUC.
-The committee conducts in depth reviews of all proposals, assuring itself that the research is not unnecessarily duplicative, that all personnel are adequately trained and protected, that the work will be conducted humanely and that alternatives to the use of animals are not available.
-Other responsibilities include review of the animal care program every six months, inspection of all animal facilities and support areas once every six months as well as the review of all concerns regarding animal care and use.
+All use of vertebrate animals in research, teaching or other activities at Florida State University must be reviewed and approved in advance by the ACUC.
+The committee conducts in depth reviews of all proposals, assuring itself that the research is not unnecessarily duplicative, that all personnel are adequately trained and protected, that the work will be conducted humanely, and that alternatives to the use of animals are not available.
+Other responsibilities include review of the animal care program every six months, inspection of all animal facilities and support areas once every six months, as well as the review of all concerns regarding animal care and use.

 Historically, animals have been used in science to gain new knowledge about the biology and behavior of living organisms and to ensure the safety and efficacy of drugs and procedures that benefit both mankind and animals.
 Many important strides have been made using animals, including vaccines and drugs with which to treat life threatening diseases as well as knowledge leading to the development of new surgical techniques permitting hundreds of thousands to lead normal lives.
 Researchers are committed to searching for ways to minimize the use of animals in research by adopting alternative methods when available and the ACUC serves as a resource to all in providing guidance to plan and conduct animal research using the highest scientific, humane and ethical principles.